-A quality Warehouse Management implementation is obviously key to a successful outcome.
+A quality Warehouse Management System and Software implementation is obviously key to a successful outcome.
 In fact, the effects of a poor implementation can often linger for many months.

 WMS implementations are specifically challenging compared to other supply chain software implementations for several reasons.